CFA® results are out! Start prepping for your next exam with a Schweser Study Package. View Now »

 CFA Exam Results Interpreting the New Results Format

-In recent sittings, CFA Institute has changed the way a candidate’s exam performance is reported.
+Recently, CFA Institute has changed the way a candidate’s exam performance is reported.
 The new format of the CFA® exam results gives a wealth of information on performance overall, performance compared to the minimum passing score, performance compared to other candidates, and performance by specific topic.
 Used properly, this breakdown can be a vital tool in organizing your studies for the road ahead.

 Overall exam performance